-Our office provides comprehensive treatment for all skin conditions of all ages.
+cDermatology provides comprehensive treatment for all skin conditions of all ages by board certified dermatologists.

 Common skin-related inquiries we treat:

-A diagnosis of skin cancer is cause for concern—if left untreated, the disease can continue to progress.
+A diagnosis of skin cancer is a skin condition which can be a cause for concern—if left untreated, the disease can continue to progress.
 However, it needn’t be cause for panic.
 If treated early, skin cancer is not necessarily life-threatening nor does the therapy have to be disfiguring.

 Mohs surgery involves a complete systematic microscopic search for the “roots” of the skin cancer.
 Once the visible tumor is excised, the following processes occur:

 a) The Mohs surgeon marks this tissue with colored dyes and a map is made.

 This allows the Mohs surgeon to later pinpoint the exact location of any remaining tumor.

 b) A technician processes the tissue.
 This takes 30-60 minutes.

 c) The Mohs surgeon examines the tissue under a microscope.